Immunologic adjuvant: Aluminium salts

 There are many adjuvants, some of which are inorganic, that carry the potential to augment immunogenicity.
-Alum was the first aluminium salt used for this purpose, but has been almost completely replaced by aluminium hydroxide and aluminium phosphate for commercial vaccines.
-Aluminium salts are the most commonly used adjuvants in human vaccines.
+Alum (hydrated potassium double sulfate) was the first aluminium (Al) salt used for this purpose, but has been almost completely replaced by aluminium hydroxide and aluminium phosphate for commercial vaccines.
+These newer types are also customarily called "alum" in some contexts (distinguished in this article by capitalization).
+Al salts are the most commonly used adjuvants in human vaccines.
 Their adjuvant activity was described in 1926.

-The precise mechanism of aluminium salts remains unclear but some insights have been gained.
+The precise mechanism of Al salts ("Alum") remains unclear but some insights have been gained.
 It was formerly thought that they function as delivery systems by generating depots that trap antigens at the injection site, providing a slow release that continues to stimulate the immune system.
 However, studies have shown that surgical removal of these depots had no impact on the magnitude of IgG1 response.
+Depot formation is downstream to the adsorption of antigens onto the molecular structure of the adjuvant driven by electrostatic interactions and phosphate exchange.
+Conventional wisdom holds that one should maximize the adsorbed % of antigens when using an Alum.
+There is mixed evidence regarding the role of adsorption in the action of Alum, with some studies showing no effect and others showing a positive effect with low antigen doses in antigens of 10-100 kDa.
+Also, more strongly adsorbing Alums may paradoxically generate a weaker response, possibly because not enough antigen is being shown to the immune system.